blmoore/blog/_drafts/scottish_independence.md

 ---
 layout: post
-title: Scottish independence&#58; what do the polls say?
+title: "Scottish independence: what do the polls say?"
 categories:
 - politics
 tags: